jazzlyj/kubernetes-the-hard-way/docs/07-bootstrapping-etcd.md

 ## Prerequisites

-The commands in this lab must be run on each controller instance: `controller1`, `controller2`, and `controller3`.
-Login to each controller instance using the `gcloud` command.
-Example:
+The commands in this lab must be run on each controller instance: `etcd1`, `etcd2`, and `etcd3`.
+Login to each etcd:

 ```
 ssh etcd1